quintenm/autocue/README.md

 # DigiPromp
-A  text writer/reader for fast one-way communication
+A  text writer/reader for a fast one-way communication

 For use with
 Live interview (for internet) or Presentation